MicrosoftDocs/bot-docs/articles/troubleshoot-authentication-problems.md

 * Your Microsoft App Id or Microsoft App Password are incorrect.
 (See Step 2 to troubleshoot this.)
 * Your bot was unable to open an HTTP connection back to the Emulator to send a response.
 Make sure the "Emulator Url" field contains an internet-accessible URL that points back to the Emulator's port.

-If your message was successful, you have verified that your bot responds to the emulator while in the cloud and with security enabled. **Note**, however, that the emulator uses a special security model and a final test with the Bot Framework Developer Portal is necessary to establish that the bot is operating properly.
+If your message was successful, you have verified that your bot responds to the emulator while in the cloud and with security enabled.

+The emulator uses a special security model and a final test with the Bot Framework Developer Portal is necessary to establish that the bot is operating properly.

 ## Step 5: Advanced troubleshooting